Shivvrat/SS-CMPE/ssl_pgm/pgm_Readme.md

 1. Begin by extracting the datasets from the datasets.zip file.
 This file contains the required datasets.
 2. Convert the datasets to the required npz format by running the generate_npz.py script.
 This script will create a folder named datasets_npz with the converted dataset files.
 Use these files for running the following scripts.
 3. For each method, please provide the location of the npz files using the --data-path argument.
+Otherwise the data won't be loaded.

 ### Customization and Hyperparameters